starkraving/hangular-cli/README.md

 Development of Scaffular is ongoing, with some enhancements planned in the future.
 They include:

 * A "preflight" screen that will let you look at the generator output of the project and alter some of the properties before running the generator
-* A "theming" feature that will make it possible to do some basic prototyping of the application as well
+* A Node-based micro-service that will automatically save changes to your project map as you author, so you don't have to export it manually